Green Versace dress of Jennifer Lopez: Design

 Designed by Donatella Versace, it has been described as "jungle green", "sea green" or "tropical" green, a green dress with touches of blue to give an exotic appearance.
 It is a see-through silk chiffon dress with a tropical leaf and bamboo pattern, with a citrine-studded crotch.
+It is also known as the "Jungle-Dress".
 The dress "had a low-cut neck that extended several inches below her navel, where it was loosely fastened with a sparkly brooch and then opened out again," exposing her midriff and then cut along the front of the legs like a bath robe.
 The dress then drooped behind her on the floor, open at the back.

 Under it, Lopez wore a pair of nude-tone bathing suit shorts and kept the dress on by using double-sided fashion tape.

 Reception

-The dress was discussed by those in the fashion and entertainment for weeks after the event, with dedicated television specials and magazine covers featuring her.
+The dress was discussed by those in the fashion and entertainment industries for weeks after the event, with dedicated television specials and magazine covers featuring it.
 Images of Lopez in the green dress were downloaded from the Grammy website 642,917 times in just 24 hours after the event.
-The dress has been cited along with the Black Versace dress of Elizabeth Hurley as being those most iconic dresses which made Versace a household name.
+The dress has been cited along with the black Versace dress of Elizabeth Hurley as being one of those most iconic dresses which made Versace a household name.
 Vibe magazine said, "Jen Lo made Donatella Versace's diaphanous green fabric a national call to arms."
 Others have argued that the dress led to Lopez becoming "one of the most glamorous and publicity-friendly icons of the red carpet."

 Lopez was surprised by the enormous media coverage, declaring in an interview: "It was a nice dress.
 I had no idea it was going to become such a big deal."
-Versace later revealed that the dress was the turning point of her career, saying that the media now had confidence in her own work, after the death of Gianni Versace.
+Donatella Versace later revealed that the dress was the turning point of her career, saying that the media now had confidence in her own work, after the death of Gianni Versace.
 She declared to the Canadian press, "It was an unexpected success.
 The next day she [Jennifer Lopez] was everywhere and people were talking about her in that dress.
 It was one of those moments like the one that Gianni [Versace] had with Elizabeth Hurley and clothes-pins."
 The dress has been referred to many times as "notorious" and "infamous" because of its boldness.